-Achari Paneer Tikka Pulao is a delicious, flavorsome pulao recipe packed with the goodness of paneer tikka.
-It is a gluten-free, vegetarian meal that you can serve for lunch or dinner with a bowl of chilled raita and salad on the side.
+Paneer Tikka Pulao is a delicious, flavorsome Indian pulao recipe packed with the goodness of paneer tikka.
+It is a gluten-free, vegetarian rice dish that you can serve for lunch or dinner with a bowl of chilled raita and salad on the side.
 This rice casserole is the best way to use the leftover paneer tikka.

-This special paneer pulao has the flavor and aroma of Indian pickle, making it truly tantalizing.
+This special achari paneer tikka pulao has the flavor and aroma of Indian pickle, making it truly tantalizing.

 Oh my god, this pulao is just so delicious that you can finish the entire casserole in one go with a bowl of chilled pomegranate raita.